IshraqueShaikh/CodSoft-Task/README.md

 # CodSoft-Task
-Here i will all code that i created for my CodSoft Internship
+Here i will uploade all code that i created for my CodSoft Internship